-Murder, Manslaughter & Homicide -Capital Offences in Germany
+Murder, Manslaughter & Homicide -Capital Offenses in Germany

-Murder, Manslaughter & Homicide -Capital Offences in Germany
+Murder, Manslaughter & Homicide – Capital Offenses in Germany

-In German criminal law, all intentional homicide are considered a capital offence.
-A distinction is made between murder, manslaughter and other forms of homicide.
-Even though Section 211 and 212 of the German Criminal Code state simple formulas for the offences of homicide, this fact should not obscure the fact that each of these offences consists of several complex elements.
-Due to the constantly evolving case law, several so-called unwritten aspects of the offence must be considered.
+In German criminal law, all intentional homicide is considered a capital offense.
+A distinction is made between murder, manslaughter, and other forms of homicide.
+Even though Sections 211 and 212 of the German Criminal Code state simple formulas for the offenses of homicide, this should not obscure the fact that each of these offenses consists of several complex elements.
+Due to the constantly evolving case law, several unwritten aspects of the offense must be taken into consideration.
 Thus, a sound knowledge of substantive German criminal law is regularly necessary to assess the individual case correctly.

-To provide our clients with the support they need, the German law firm Schlun & Elseven offers competent and committed legal assistance.
-With excellent expertise and many years of experience, our legal team is ready to provide comprehensive advice and defence to achieve the best possible outcome.
+At Schlun & Elseven Rechtsanwälte, our lawyers provide skilled and committed legal assistance to support our clients with the guidance they need.
+Our legal team is ready to provide comprehensive advice and defense to achieve the best possible outcomes.
 Our lawyers will ensure that you strengthen your position during the investigation and that your rights as an accused person are always protected.

-You are here: Home » Criminal Defence Lawyer in Germany » Capital Offences: Murder, Manslaugther & Homicide in Germany
+You are here: Home » Criminal Defense Lawyer in Germany » Capital Offenses: Murder, Manslaugther & Homicide in Germany

 Capital Offences: Murder and Manslaughter

-to § 212 StGB (German Criminal Code), a manslaughterer is someone who kills a person without being a murderer.
+According to Section 212 StGB (German Criminal Code), manslaughter refers to when someone kills a person without being a murderer.
 Since the legislator in principle only criminalises intentional acts, as long as no punishability for negligent commission is expressly regulated in the Criminal Code, the intentional killing of a human being is initially required for the offence of manslaughter.
-However, this definition of manslaughter makes a look at § 211 StGB indispensable.
-According to § 211 para.
+However, this definition of manslaughter renders an examination of Section 211 StGB indispensable.
+According to Section 211 para.
 2 StGB, a murderer is someone who kills another person

 • out of a lust to kill, to obtain sexual gratification, out of greed or other base motives,